On the Hofer-Zehnder conjecture for non-contractible periodic orbits in Hamiltonian dynamics: Introduction and main results

 \section{Introduction and main results}

 In this section, we briefly explain the main theme of this paper.
 The precise definitions and notations are given in the next section.
-Roughly speaking, Hofer-Zehnder conjecture states that any Hamiltonian diffeomorphism on any closed symplectic manifold has infinitely many simple periodic orbits if it has more than "homologically necessary" number of simple periodic orbits (\cite{HZ} p.
+In this paper, we treat periodic orbits in Hamiltonian dynamics.
+The Hofer-Zehnder conjecture is a conjecture about the number of contractible periodic orbits in Hamiltonian dynamics and it states that ``every Hamiltonian map on a compact symplectic manifold $(M,\omega)$ possessing more fixed points than necessarily required by the V. Arnold conjecture possesses always infinitely many periodic points"(\cite{HZ} p.
 263).
-We have to clarify the meaning of "homologically necessary periodic orbits".
-Floer homology group of contractible periodic orbits is generated by contractible periodic orbits and it is isomorphic to the singular homology of the underlying manifold.
-So, homologically necessary number of contractible periodic orbits is the sum of the Betti numbers.
-On the other hand, Floer homology group of non-contractible periodic orbits is zero.
-This implies that homologically necessary number of non-contractible periodic orbits is zero.
-In summary, Hofer-Zehnder conjecture is stated in the following form.
+This is a generalization of Franks' theorem \cite{Fr,Fr2}, which states that any area-preserving homeomorphism on the sphere ${S^2}$ with more than two fixed points has infinitely many periodic points.
+We have to clarify the meaning of ``more fixed points than necessarily required by the V. Arnold conjecture".
+The Floer cohomology group of a Hamiltonian function is generated by its contractible periodic orbits and it is isomorphic to the singular homology of the underlying manifold.
+So, the number of contractible periodic orbits required by the Arnold conjecture is the sum of the Betti numbers.
+In summary, the Hofer-Zehnder conjecture can be stated in the following form: